Depression, anxiety, and metastatic breast cancer

 - If a breast cancer medicine is causing you to feel depressed or anxious, your doctors may switch you to another medicine to help you feel better.
 Make sure they know all the medicines you’re taking, including those not for cancer and any vitamins and supplements.
 Some of these could also be the problem.

 - Prescription medicines exist to help anyone feeling depressed or anxious feel more like themselves.
-Talk with your provider about which might help you.
-If you’re on tamoxifen, you may not be able to take certain ones, so be sure to ask which are safe to use.
+Talk with your doctor about which might help you.
+If you are taking tamoxifen, it’s important to know that some antidepressants and antianxiety medications interfere with tamoxifen.
+Talk with your doctor about medication that’s safe to take with tamoxifen.

-- Be sure to see a psychiatrist who has experience working with people with cancer.
+- Be sure to see a psychiatrist who has experience working with people who’ve been diagnosed with cancer.

 - Exercise causes the brain to release chemicals that lift the mood.
-And, any activity, like walking, biking or gardening, may shift your thoughts away from cancer and give you the chance to be social.
+And any activity, such as walking, biking, or gardening, has the potential to shift your thoughts away from cancer.
+These activities also offer a chance to be social and connect with others, which can ease anxiety.

 - Music, art and writing can help you creatively express your emotions.